There have been major growing pains as the healthcare industry has collectively struggled to rise to the occasion as HIPAA compliant businesses.

 - Obtaining patient authorization if your organization does need to disclose patient records for reasons outside of treatment, payment, healthcare operations, or another permitted disclosure.
 (For more information about how and when to obtain patient authorization, check out our article HIPAA Consent Form – How to Obtain Patient Authorization.)

-If you are unsure whether a particular scenario is allowed or permitted by HIPAA give Gazelle Consulting a call at (503) 389-599 or contact a healthcare attorney.
+OR contact a healthcare attorney!
 (I’ll let you in on a little secret, I know which one is cheaper!)